fredrikaverpil/fredrikaverpil.github.io/_posts/2018-06-07-distributing-python-scripts-as-zip-file.md

 tags: [python, maya, nuke]
 ---

-A recent discussion on [3DPRO](http://3dpro.org/) sparked me to scribble down some ideas on how to somewhat painlessly distribute Python script(s) to be run in DCC applications such as Maya or Nuke as simply as possible.
+A recent discussion on [3DPRO](http://3dpro.org/) sparked me to scribble down some ideas on how to somewhat painlessly distribute a Python package to be run in DCC applications such as Maya or Nuke as simply as possible.
+So this is an alternative to building a wheel and mucking around with virtual environments.

 <!--more-->